 COVID-19 & Research/Creative Activities

-Return to On-Campus Research and Creative Activities
+Guidelines for Return to Research and Creative Activities

 Summer Restart of Research & Creative Activities: Please join me in thanking the Committee to Restart Research & Creative Activities (Jenifer Baranski, Melissa Burek, Brian Campbell, Stephanie Sickler, Charlie Kanwischer, Blessy McWan, Jeffrey Miner, Tom Mowen, Subhalakshmi Nagarajan, Jayaramen Sivaguru, and Jon Sprague) for their work in developing processes and procedures for our summer restart.